Surf Guide: Surfing Samara And Buena Vista Costa Rica

-The Ticos of Samara have all had their fare share of all nighters, so don’t feel bad if you can’t keep up, because these guys are pros in-and-out of the water.
+The Ticos of Samara have all had their fair share of all nighters, so don’t feel bad if you can’t keep up, because these guys are pros in-and-out of the water.

 Maybe it’s because I’ve started so many nights at Lo Que Hay that I’m prejudice to start every night here, but you really can’t go wrong with cheap fish tacos and cheaper beer.

-One of the other places where you’ll find just about everyone everyone in town is a swanky joint called Sports Bar Arriba.
-Located on the second floor of a shopping complex, it feels almost as if you’re walking into a high class Tico nightclub, but trust me, you aren’t.
+One of the other places where you’ll find just about everyone in town is a swanky joint called Sports Bar Arriba.
+Located on the second floor of a shopping complex, it feels almost as if you’re walking into a high class Tico night club, but trust me, you aren’t.

 This sports bar/surf hideout is a local favorite and the bartenders mix up some of the tastiest drinks in the area.
 Whether you’re looking for shots of whisky, piña coladas, beers, or anything in between, this bar most likely has it.

 The entire staff at this restaurant bar is incredibly friendly, everyone speaks english, and I promise you will have the time of your life.
 Last time I was at Arriba, the bartender and I were inventing new shots; ask for the Guanacaste or the Shooter McGavin (Happy Gilmore, come on!), maybe they’ll remember.